mlc-mlapis/docs/src/documentation/services/runtimes/php.md

 }
 ```

+## What you should remember when using the HA mode

+### Non-temporary local data

+Each container has separate local disk space, which can be used by the runtime application code and thus store data.
+It should be noted that such data is reserved only for this particular instance, not mirrored across the PHP cluster nor backup-ed.
+It will not be migrated if such a container is deleted due to its failure.
+If it is necessary to permanently store and share such non-temporary data, we recommend developers use Zerops shared or object store services.

 ## Known specifics

 * Configuration through the **.htaccess** file is supported only on Apache-based services.
 * Default `php.ini` resource limitations (for example, **max_execution_time**, **max_input_time**, **memory_limit**, **post_max_size**, **upload_max_size**, …) can be changed through a [PHP_INI_SCAN_DIR](#how-to-customize-php-ini-setting-from-a-user-s-service-code) environment variable and `*.ini` files in user's code.
 * Default value of [error_reporting](https://www.php.net/manual/en/errorfunc.configuration.php#ini.error-reporting) directive has been set to **E_ALL** (except **E_DEPRECATED** and **E_STRICT**) and can be changed through a [PHP_INI_SCAN_DIR](#how-to-customize-php-ini-setting-from-a-user-s-service-code) environment variable again.
-* The following functions are disabled on the Zerops environment for security reasons:
+* The following functions have been disabled on the Zerops environment for security reasons through **disable_functions** directive by default in `php.ini`:

 |Function        |Function          |Function                |Function           |
 |:---------------|:-----------------|:-----------------------|:------------------|